Michael Hussey: Tests

-Prior to the 2010/11 Ashes series, Hussey was experiencing poor form in the warm-up games and many were speculating that he should be dropped, but he was not.
-In the first test, he scored a magnificent 195, his highest test score, in a partnership of 307 with Brad Haddin, the highest partnership ever at the Gabba, later broken by Alastair Cook and Jonathan Trott in the next innings; the test ended in a draw.
-In the second test, he scored 93 in the first innings following up with a 52 in the next.
-The next match, he helped Australia to a 267 run win scoring 61 and 116.
+Prior to the 2010/11 Ashes series, Hussey was experiencing poor form in the lead-up to the series with speculation that he could be dropped.
+He retained his Test position after registering a second innings century against Victoria in the Sheffield Shield on 20 November, a few days prior to the First Ashes Test.
+In the First Test, Hussey scored a magnificent 195, his highest Test score, in a partnership of 307 with Brad Haddin, the highest partnership ever at the Gabba, later broken by Alastair Cook and Jonathan Trott in the next innings; the Test ended in a draw.
+In the Second Test, he scored 93 in the first innings following up with a 52 in the next.
+The next match, at the WACA Ground, he helped Australia to a 267 run win scoring 61 and 116.

-In the 2011 tour (3 test series) of Sri Lanka, he scored 95 & 15 in the first test which rewarded him with the Man of the Match honour.
-In the second test he made 142 and took two wickets, including a vital one in Kumar Sangakkara, and took a spectacular one-handed full length diving catch in the gully and also being rewarded with the Man of the Match honour.
-In the third test, he made 118 in the 1st innings.
+In the 2011 Test tour of Sri Lanka, Hussey scored 95 & 15 in the First Test which earned him the Man of the Match honour.
+In the second Test he made 142 and took two wickets, including a vital one in Kumar Sangakkara, and took a spectacular one-handed full length diving catch in the gully and also being rewarded with the Man of the Match honour.
+In the third Test, he made 118 in the 1st innings.

-In the first Test Match of 2012, Hussey scored an unbeaten 150* to help the Aussies to 659/4(dec).
-He was involved in a 344 run partnership with Michael Clarke, who managed to score an unbeaten 329*.
+In the first Test Match of 2012, Hussey scored an unbeaten 150 not out to help the Aussies to 659/4(dec).
+He was involved in a 344 run partnership with Michael Clarke, who managed to score an unbeaten 329 not out.
 He was praised for his efforts and he once again cemented himself in the team after being under some serious pressure from critics and selectors.

-Hussey started the 2012/13 Australian summer well with a century against South Africa in the first test.
+Hussey started the 2012/13 Australian summer well with a century against South Africa in the first Test at the Gabba.
 A partnership with Michael Clarke proved to be vital, as the pair put on more than 200 runs during the fourth and fifth days.
-This feat was repeated in the 2nd test with another century, and a 272 run partnership with Clarke.
+This feat was repeated in the 2nd Test at the Adelaide Oval with another century (103), and a 272 run partnership with Clarke.

+Hussey registered his 19th and final Test hundred in the First Test of the 2012-13 Warne-Muralidaran Trophy at the Bellerive Oval in Hobart, an elegant 115 runs.
 He played his final Test at the Sydney Cricket Ground, the last of Australia's three match series against Sri Lanka.
-In the first innings he was run out by Michael Clarke for 25, while in the second he guided Australia to victory with 27*.
+In the first innings he was run out by Michael Clarke for 25, while in the second he guided Australia to victory with 27 not out.